logoPostPlanify

 • Linkin.bio is more established than most Link in Bio tools (Zoho Social has none)

-• AI caption writer without credit limits
+• AI caption writer with no credit limits (Zoho caps AI credits)

 • YouTube included on all plans (Zoho Social locks it behind Premium)